Application configuration

 bitcoin-s, the values there take precedence over the ones found in our

-.
-We also look for the file bitcoin-s.conf
+reference.conf.
+We also look for the file bitcoin-s.conf in the current

 Bitcoin-S data directory.